raspberrypi/documentation/technical-faq.md

 + `sudo apt update` will update the internal software database, so the system knows what the latest updates are

-+ `sudo apt dist-upgrade` will then download all the updates, and install them
++ `sudo apt dist-upgrade` will then download all the updates and install them

 We recommend going through this process once a week or so.